yam-devops/helfy-sre-assignment/README.md

 ### Docker compose

-the compose file start the backend, frontend, kafka, consumer and the itdb services including the CDC neccessary components.
+the compose file start the backend, frontend, kafka, consumer and the tidb services including the CDC neccessary components.
-- The itdb has an init container that waits for the itdb to load and then runs a bash script to create the required database, tables for users and tokens, and a deafult user with the credentials.
+- The TiDB has an init container that waits for the Tidb to load and then runs a bash script to create the required database, tables for users and tokens, and a deafult user with the credentials.

 ```txt
 "email": "user@example.com", "password": "pass123"